Thomas Hardiman: Early career

 After graduation, Hardiman joined the Washington, DC, office of the law firm Skadden, Arps, Slate, Meagher & Flom, where he was an associate in the litigation department from 1989 to 1992.
 From 1992–1999, he practiced with the Pittsburgh law firm of Titus & McConomy as an associate and then from 1996 to 1999 as a partner.
 From 1999 to 2003, he was a partner in the litigation department at law firm of Reed Smith, also in Pittsburgh.
 His practice consisted mainly of civil and white-collar criminal litigation.

 Federal judicial service

 District court service

 Hardiman was appointed by President George W. Bush to be a judge of the United States District Court for the Western District of Pennsylvania.
 He was nominated to a seat on April 9, 2003, and was confirmed by a voice vote on October 22, 2003.
 He received his commission on October 27, 2003 and took the bench on November 1, 2003.
-His service as a district court judge was terminated on April 5, 2007 when he was elevated to the United States Court of Appeals for the Third Circuit.
+His service as a district court judge was terminated on April 5, 2007 when he was elevated to the court of appeals.

 Court of appeals service

 Hardiman was subsequently nominated to the Third Circuit by President Bush on January 9, 2007, to fill a seat vacated by Judge Richard Lowell Nygaard, who assumed senior status in 2005.
-Hardiman was confirmed to that seat by the Senate by a 95–0 vote on March 15, 2007.
+Hardiman was confirmed by the Senate on March 15, 2007 by a 95–0 vote.
 He received his commission on April 2, 2007.

-Despite Hardiman's frequent shortlisting for nomination to Supreme Court seats during the Trump Administration, his lack of selection has been attributed to the absence of an Ivy League education – unlike justices Gorsuch and Kavanaugh – which was favoured by Trump.